OpenPrinting/openprinting.github.io/docs/foomatic-recommendation-quality.md

 # Foomatic Recommendation Quality — Evolution and Evidence

-This document quantifies how the similarity engine's recommendation quality changed across this branch's feature-addition commits.
-It exists to answer the question a GSoC reviewer will reasonably ask: *"you say you fixed recommendation quality — show me."*
+This document quantifies how the similarity engine's recommendation quality changed across this branch's feature-addition commits, and records the measurements behind each change.

 ## Methodology